Astronaut Doug Hurley

 Hurley spent a total of 93 days in space and contributed 100s of hours to supporting scientific discovery on the International Space Station.

-Hurley lives in Houston, Texas with his wife, Astronaut Karen Nyberg, and their son, Jack.
+Hurley lives in Park City, Utah with his wife, Astronaut Karen Nyberg, and their son, Jack.

 Please use this form to ask a question or to contact us.